-Where the audit opinion arising from an audit states that the control environment has been assessed as unsatisfactory the concerns highlighted are reported in the Annual Governance Statement.
-During 2020/21 there were no unsatisfactory opinions issued relating to the Council's assurance.
+Where the audit opinion arising from an audit states that the control environment has been assessed as unsatisfactory the concerns highlighted are reported in the Annual Governance areas of the Service.

+Statement.
+During 2020/21 there were no unsatisfactory opinions issued that would affect any fraud.
+Both investigations did not relate to any areas which would affect the Service.